Investing for Your Children: A Junior Stocks & Shares ISA

 Junior ISAs are a flexible, simple and tax-efficient way for you to save for a child’s future.
 Investments in a Junior ISA can only be accessed by the child when they reach the age of 18.

 Junior ISAs are a flexible way to save for a child.
-Just like an ISA, they can hold equities*, bonds**, cash and even property shares.
+Just like an ISA, they can hold equities*, bonds** and cash.
 However, remember that the savings in a Junior ISA are locked in until the child turns 18.

 Junior ISAs are available to UK resident children who do not have a Child Trust Fund (CTF) account.
 However, parents and guardians now also have the choice to transfer a child’s existing CTF into a Junior ISA.